 Elgin: If anyone asks, you havent seen me since this morning, and Im certainly not at home.
 That goes for the lady as well.

 Sorenson: I dont think your father would approve, sir.

 - In commodoreHUSTLE, Alex invokes this in "Bros Clubbing Bros".

 Alex: Hey James, you wanna play Bros Twisting bros?

 James: (Backs away) Is this another trick question?

 - Kämpfer Abridged.
 This happened in the anime as well, but poor Akane's confusion over Natsuru asking her to come over to his house is more hilarious than it was.

-- One episode of The Simpsons has Homer as a Union Boss who Burns tries to deal with by making innuendos toward bribery.
-Unfortunately, Homer isn't smart enough to understand this and ends up concluding that Burns is trying to seduce him.
-Unfortunately for Burns, anyway.
+- The Simpsons episode "Last Exit to Springfield" has Homer as a Union Boss, whom Mr. Burns tries to deal with by making innuendos toward bribery.
+Unfortunately for Burns, Homer ends up concluding that Burns is trying to seduce him.